ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 # Data Visualization and Analysis
+- Analyze the distribution of topics and difficulty levels, and the relationship between the two.
-- See the coorolation between difficulty and (acceptence rate, frequency?, submissions, topics, like to dislike)
+- Explore the correlation between problem difficulty and other factors such as acceptence rate, frequency, submissions, related topics, and the like-to-dislike ratio.
-- All data visualizations
+- Visualize the data to explore patterns and uncover insights.